 I wish I could say everything is wonderful on the recovery front.
 It isn’t.
 We are not back where we were.
 We are in a holding pattern with very slight increments of improvement.

 That being said, I do have a lot of positives to report.
-The most important is my husband has learned to pace himself with the stroke fatigue.
+The most important is my husband has learned to pace himself with the carotid artery dissection fatigue.
 We have accepted it as a real thing and we have adjusted to account for it.
 For example, Tuesday evening is my husband’s pool night with some buddies.
 In preparation for the evening yesterday he rested a lot during the afternoon, deliberately taking a long nap and spending a lot of time lying in bed with his laptop doing things that require little or no mental energy.
 The result was he was able to enjoy the evening with the fatigue only starting near the end of the last game.
 Now I realize that we are very lucky that he can even walk over to the senior’s centre by himself and play pool.
-Many people after a stroke simply could not.
+Many people after a carotid artery dissection simply could not.
 So I am grateful for that.
-However, if my husband has to miss his pool game because of post stroke fatigue or miss pool because he can not walk over there, he is still missing his pool game due to the stroke.
+However, if my husband has to miss his pool game because of post carotid artery fatigue or miss pool because he can not walk over there, he is still missing his pool game due to the dissection.
 So this adjustment is a major and extremely important one though it might seem very small.

 It is the same thing with his work.
 He is retired but he loves continuing to do science to and mentor people.
 We recently finished a paper linking code biology and our differentiation waves.
 He did all the final editing of adding the references and numbering the figures and the process of submitting it.
 He did it at a much slower pace than he would have before but it did get finished.
 He did not stay up all night and push hard to get it in on time at the last minute.
 That would have been the old pattern.
 This time he deliberately got it done well ahead of the deadline so there would be no last minute crush.
 Other things were neglected in the meantime but it got done.